gr8manbir/Manbir_den/Self_Driving_Car/CarND-Advanced-Lane-Lines/writeup.md

 ![Undistorted images][image2]

+---

+## Warping an image

+An image as captured is not the best approach to detect road lanes.
+The reason being that the lane lines tend to converge to a single point in a distance.
+In real world the lane lines are actually parallel.

+The plane from which the road lane is viewed is known as it's perspective.
+In this section my goal was to view the image from a "Bird-eye" perspective i.e. from top-down so that the road lanes appear parallel.
+Since I do not have the image from bird-eye perspective, the only possible approach is to perspective-transform or warp the image to the desired perspective.
+TO do this I did the following:

+1) Identify four points on the road so that they form a polygon on the original image.
+These are marked as '+' in the left handside image.

+2) Map the four points as four corners of a desired shape on the desired image ( bird-eye view ).
+These are '+'in the right handside image.

+3) Use open CV function cv2.getPerspectiveTransform to get a perspective transformation matrix from the points described above.

+4) Use open CV function cv2.warpPerspective to warp the image from front view to bird's eye view using the transformation matrix.

+![Warped image][image3]

+---

+## Sobel Thresholds

+Sobel thresholds is used to detect edges in an image.
+This basically works by specifying a minimum and maximum threshold for gradients of each pixel in an image.

+The goal of this threshold identification step was to:

+1) Identify which of the following sobel thresholds is relevant for lane detection:
+	a.
+Gradient threshold in X axis: Detect lane lines( or portions thereof ) by measuring the rate of change of gradients for pixels along x axis
+	b.
+Gradient threshold in Y axis: Detect lane lines( or portions thereof ) by measuring the rate of change of gradients for pixeks along Y axis
+	c.
+Magnitude of gradient: Detect lane lines( or portions thereof ) by measuring the magnitude of gradient of pixels
+	d.
+Direction of gradient: Detect lane lines( or portions thereof ) by measuring the angle of gradient of pixels

+2) Identify best possible threshold values for each of the above 4 sobel parameters.

+3) Identify the combination of the abovethat can best detect lanes ( or portions thereof ).

+All the above are done by:
+1) Taking a wapred image
+2) Using opencv function cv2.sobel to identify x and y pixel gradients.
+3) Performing the mathematical operation necessary.
+For ex: for magnitude of gradient np.sqrt(sobelx**2 + sobely**2).
+4) Identifying pixels within threshold limits and discarding the rest.
+5) Hit and trial to find best possible thresholds for each of the four parameters.
+6) Hit and trial to find the best possible combination of threshold parameters.

+Result:

+1) Gradient in Y direction is useless for our project goal.
+2) For gradient in X and magnitude threshold limits (30,180) work best.
+3) For direction of gradient: thresholds( 0.3, 1.3) work best.
+Values below 0.3 add too much noise.
+4) The best possible combination is (grad_x == 1) | ((mag_binary == 1) & (dir_binary == 1))
+5) Even the best possible combination is useless in detecting curved lanes ( Note: we will use colour thresholds for this ).

+![Sobel thresholds][image4]

+The plane from which the road lane is viewed is known as it's perspective.
+In this section my goal was to view the image from a "Bird-eye" perspective i.e. from top-down so that the road lanes appear parallel.
+Since I do not have the image from bird-eye perspective, the only possible approach is to perspective-transform or warp the image to the desired perspective.
+TO do this I did the following:

+1) Identify four points on the road so that they form a polygon on the original image.
+These are marked as '+' in the left handside image.

+2) Map the four points as four corners of a desired shape on the desired image ( bird-eye view ).
+These are '+'in the right handside image.

+3) Use open CV function cv2.getPerspectiveTransform to get a perspective transformation matrix from the points described above.

+4) Use open CV function cv2.warpPerspective to warp the image from front view to bird's eye view using the transformation matrix.

+![UnWarped image][image3]
 My pipeline consists of the following steps using CV2.

 	a.
 Taking an image file and converting it from RGB to grayscale and HSV.